Biden mulls reversing Trump rules on western grouse species - KESQ

 Associated Press

 BILLINGS, Mont.
 (AP) — The Biden administration is considering new measures to protect a ground-dwelling bird species once found across much of the U.S. West.
-The bird called the greater sage grouse suffered drastic declines in recent decades due to oil and gas drilling, grazing and other human pressures.
+The bird called the greater sage grouse suffered drastic declines in recent decades because of oil and gas drilling, grazing and other human pressures.
 Friday’s announcement of a range-wide evaluation of the bird’s habitat comes after the Trump administration tried to scale back conservation efforts adopted by federal agencies in 2015.
-A court blocked the Trump era changes.
+A court blocked the Trump-era changes.
 Industry groups have resisted curbs on drilling around sage grouse breeding areas.
 Some environmentalists insisted that the 2015 plans didn’t go far enough.